-Examinations: Four papers, each 90 minutes duration.
+Examinations: Four papers, each 90 minutes long.
 There are fieldwork opportunities, but no coursework.
 Who should study Geography?
 There are no 'traditional' careers or fields of industry associated with Geography like some subjects.
-The Prince of Wales graduated as a Geographer, as well as Michael Jordan;
+The Prince of Wales graduated as a Geographer, as well as Michael Jordan.
 Olympic gold medal-winning rowers Sir Matthew Pinsent and James Cracknell, and former England rugby player Rob Andrew.
-And then there's Anita Roddick, founder of The Body Shop.
 Nearly 20% of Geography graduates work in business, finance and human resources, and more than 10% go into marketing, public relations and sales.
-The other 70% vary enormously (see the next section, below), but if you enjoy current affairs or are curious about the rapidly changing world around you as well as the landscapes in which we live, then A level Geography is definitely for you.
-No other subject will further your understanding of our globalising world like Geography.
+The other 70% vary enormously (see the next section), but if you enjoy current affairs or are curious about the rapidly changing world around you as well as the landscapes in which we live, then A Level Geography is definitely for you - no other subject will further your understanding of our globalising world.